 After hearing these things, his teacher convinced Ansar’s father to let him continue his studies as he is a brilliant student with a bright future who can later help the family.
 This teacher of Ansar’s has some capabilities as after talking to him, Ansar’s father never asked him to quit his studies again.

 This is the same teacher who advised Ansar to prepare for UPSC.
 He was a well-wisher for him. and motivated throughout his journey to excellence.

 His struggles do not end here.
-Even when he was in college and also preparing for UPSC, he didn’t have the money to pay the tuition.
+Even when he was in college and preparing for UPSC, he didn’t have the money to pay the tuition.

-Ansar’s brother Anees who is a drop out used to help him out financially, to continue his studies.
+Ansar’s brother Anees who is a drop used to help him out financially, to continue his studies.

 Ansar Shaikh also quoted in an interview that –